jimmo/ncss-embedded/chapters/9-advanced-components.md

 The type of package may not make a big difference in performance, but it will make a big difference in terms of fitting the device onto your circuit board, and how the device is wired up on a PCB.

-If you're ordering ICs, they will come in a variety of packages with slightly different part-numbers that reflect the change, it's really easy to buy the write chip but the wrong package in a PCB you've designed, so it's important to be careful and check the datasheet.
+If you're ordering ICs, they will come in a variety of packages with slightly different part-numbers that reflect different form-factors, it's really easy to buy the right chip but the wrong package for a PCB you've designed, so it's important to be careful and check the datasheet.

 All of our chips at NCSS will be DIP (which stands for dual in-line package), so they can be used in breadboards, but take a look at the circular LEDs or the LED bar, and see if you can identify what the package is!